Crossplay (cosplay)

-Crossplay (the term is a portmanteau of crossdressing and cosplay) is a type of cosplay in which the person dresses up as a character of a different gender.
+Crossplay (a portmanteau of "cross-dressing" and "cosplay") is a type of cosplay in which the person dresses up as a character of a different gender.
 Crossplay's origins lie in the anime convention circuit, though, like cosplay, it has not remained exclusive to the genre.
 While it is similar to Rule 63 (gender-bending) cosplay, it can be differentiated by the performer becoming completely immersed in the codes of another gender, rather than picking and choosing what behavior enhances the performance.

 Female-to-male crossplay

 In most countries that play host to hobbyists who would call themselves cosplayers, female-to-male crossplayers (females costumed as male characters, sometimes abbreviated "FtM") are far more common, due to a variety of social and cultural factors.

-Many (or even most) females will crossplay for the same reasons that they would cosplay – because they like the character and/or the costume, and wish to represent that.
-In Japan, female costumers tend to dominate (in numbers) the field of cosplay in general, often portraying a huge assortment of colorful characters regardless of gender.
+Many females crossplay for the same reasons that they would cosplay – because they like the character or the costume, and wish to represent that.
+In Japan, female costumers tend to dominate the field of cosplay in general, often portraying an assortment of colorful characters regardless of gender.